kfkhalili/x-ray-trust/docs/LINKEDIN_ARTICLE.md

 ### Try It Yourself

-The app is live: [Your Vercel URL]
+The app is live: www.xtrustradar.com
-The code is open: https://github.com/kfkhalili/x-ray-trust
+The code is open: https://github.com/kfkhalili/xtrustradar

 3 free verifications per IP address (no signup required).
 After that, sign in and pay-per-use.